 Let’s start with a review of good, solid flip turn technique.
 This is where you’ll gain the most, especially if you’ve let these five basic principles slip.
-Then we'll dive into some details that will get you in and off of each wall faster.
+Then we'll dive into some details that will get you off of each wall faster.

 [step1][steptitle1] Accelerate toward the Wall[/steptitle1][stepcontent]

 The faster you swim into the wall, the more energy you have available to convert into a fast spin.
 And the faster you spin, the easier it will be to blast off the wall.
 Power through those last couple of meters with a strong kick and you may be surprised at how quickly your feet land on the wall.